Azure/azure-sdk-for-java/sdk/cosmos/azure-cosmos/docs/setup.md

 Set target bytecode version for the project azure-cosmos in IntelliJ Preferences for Java Compiler as JDK 11:
 ![Screenshot 2022-12-19 at 2 23 22 PM](https://user-images.githubusercontent.com/14034156/208549894-39804c35-9f4c-4b74-b076-aeaf24edd847.png)

+### Installing the Cosmos DB emulator

+Setup Azure Cosmos DB Emulator by following [this instruction](https://docs.microsoft.com/azure/cosmos-db/local-emulator).
+Then please export the emulator's SSL certificates and install them in the JVM trust stores on your development machine following [this instruction](https://learn.microsoft.com/azure/cosmos-db/local-emulator-export-ssl-certificates).

 ### Running Unit Tests